alexandergunnarson/quantum/doc/cljc/quantum/core/defnt.md

 }
 ```

-Thus, any time we passed around a `NumberLessThan7`, we could rest assured that its field, `x`, would always have the property of being a number less than 7, i.e., that it would belong to the set `S`, and thus satisfy its corresponding defining predicate.
+Thus, any time we passed around a `NumberLessThan7`, we could rest assured that its field, `x`, would always have the property of being a number less than 7, i.e., that it would belong to the set `S`, and thus satisfy its corresponding defining predicate ("intensor").

 With `NumberLessThan7`, we have just created a reified type.
 The class `NumberLessThan7` is a reified version of the abstract type `S`.